GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-61/index.md

 If you want users to be easily able to share your content on their favorite social network, you need to integrate sharing buttons into your site for each social network.
-It adds bloat to your page, doesn’t always fit your UI nicely, and means you need to include code from a third party site.
+It adds bloat to your page, doesn't always fit your UI nicely, and means you need to include code from a third party site.

 The Web Share API, available today on Chrome for Android allows you to invoke